Kakha8/File-Drive-Spring/README.md

 - Hardening the backend file-drive API
 - Building out the React frontend
-- Preparing the project for a future desktop GUI app
+- Developing the Lockbox backend protocol and the [FD-Client](https://github.com/Kakha8/FD-Client) desktop GUI
+- Expanding encrypted revision, device enrollment, and sharing workflows

-The backend is the most complete part of the project.
-The React frontend exists, but should still be considered a work in progress.
+The backend is the most complete part of this repository.
+The React frontend and the separate desktop client are both under active development.

 ---